anyapages/tic-tac-toe-app/README.md

 - Add ✘  ,  ❤︎ , ❌, and ⭕️ icons.

 ## Roadmap of Future Improvements
-- A New Game button which the new state should be deleted when clicked.
+- A New Game button which a new state should be deleted when clicked.
 - A version of Human vs. Machine.

 ## Installation